Lubenz007/lubenz007.github.io/_posts/2023-01-04-license-report.md

 # Create a report of licenses assigned to Azure AD user accounts using the Microsoft Graph API
 This is a rewrite from [here](https://practical365.com/create-licensing-report-microsoft365-tenant/) practical365.com
-> My misson was to rewrite the script to use the Microsoft Graph API instead of the Azure AD PowerShell module.
+> My misson was to rewrite the script to use the Microsoft Graph API instead of the MgGraph PowerShell module.
 {: .prompt-info }

 ```powershell